drew-wks/ASK/pages/library_overview.md

 ASK contains:
+- PDF documents only.
+Information must have been distributed as a PDF to be included
-- Publicly available documents
+- Publicly-available documents only
-- National documents
+- National documents sourced thorugh cgaux.org
 - Documents issued by the USCG Auxiliary and the Coast Guard
+- Policy documents

 ASK does NOT contain:
-- Non-public documents, including L2 Messages and most National Workshops
+- Non-public documents.
+SO, does not include L2 Messages or most National Workshops
 - Cancelled or superceded documents
 - Regional or local documents
 - AUXDATA information
 - AUXOFFICER information
-- ALAUX messages specific to past calendar years
+- ALAUX messages specific to past calendar years only
-- ALAUX messages commemorating/recognizing people or events
+- ALAUX messages designated informational from past years, such as those commemorating/recognizing people or events
 - ALAUX promulgation announcements (they can interfere with retrival of the policies they reference)
 - Biographies or points of contact lists
 - Event schedules or calendars (e.g., C-School Calendar, NACON schedule)

 #### Document List
-Last update: 18 December 2023
+Last update: 19 December 2023